AWS Client VPN: Default route gets sucked into VPN

 • OpenVPN officialFlagging is recommended, but it is not a complete solution4

-• Problems become evident in high-risk environments such as when using public Wi-Fi
+• Problems become apparent in high-risk environments such as when using public Wi-Fi

 • In a trusted environment such as a corporate network, the risk is within the acceptable range.